Wind-WindKids/winding/samples/sophieandwind/ice.md

 change_the_future: page, text, portrait-oriented
 --
 @text: small
 So the Dragon failed.
 And it couldn't even say why.
 Wind couldn’t change the past, but he had complained bitterly to the Dragon.
-And he set his Dragon to do lines writing the tricky word again and again, until it could learn to say it.
+And he set his Dragon to
+do lines writing the tricky
+word again and again,
+until it could learn to say it.

 @image:
 Wind on his bed, in his room, a soft glow lighting his face.
 There's a keyboard on the bed, but there's no laptop or computer visible.
-The wall in front of him is a wide angle projected screen shows reinforcement learning robotics AI training, part of it are learning rate curves, loss, etc.
+The wall in front of him is a wide angle projected screen shows reinforcement learning robotics AI training.

+@screen.left:
+learning rate curves, loss, etc.

+@screen.right:
-A part of the screen is a golden portrait-oriented scene.
+A golden portrait-oriented scene with a dragon

 Muted tones, watercolor softness, light frost edging the background.

 @scene: portrait-oriented, cutout
 A sleek golden Dragon stands in front of a tall whiteboard.
 It looks like it's made out of golden stars and lines, fake cgi in watercolor.